 What Is Cystic Fibrosis?

-- obstructs the pancreas and stops natural enzymes from helping the body break down and absorb food.
+- Obstructs the pancreas and stops natural enzymes from helping the body break down food and absorb vital nutrients.

 People with CF can have a variety of symptoms, including:

-- poor growth/weight gain in spite of a good appetite; and
+- Poor growth and slow weight gain, in spite of a good appetite

 The Cystic Fibrosis Foundation